-And, dear reader, there certainly is.
-Leonard Cohen’s misbegotten collaboration with producer Phil Spector and his oblique Wall of Sound: Death of a Ladies’ Man.
+There is: Leonard Cohen’s misbegotten collaboration with producer Phil Spector and his oblique Wall of Sound, Death of a Ladies’ Man.

 The album, released in 1977, was almost universally reviled upon its release.
 Rolling Stone sneered that the album was a “total waste”.
 Robert Christgau, in his one negative review of a Cohen studio album, found the collaboration with Spector ill-advised and called the arrangements “banal”.
 Leonard Cohen himself would later refer to the album as a “catastrophe”.

 Is it that bad?
-The critical consensus has certainly softened in recent years, with a positive review on Allmusic and LA Weekly recently calling it “delightfully uneven”.
-Perhaps time spent with some of Cohen’s later oddities, like the karaoke backing track country of “Closing Time”, has primed Cohen’s listeners for Death of a Ladies’ Man eccentricities.
+The critical consensus has softened in recent years, with a positive review on Allmusic and LA Weekly recently calling it “delightfully uneven”.
+Perhaps time spent with some of Cohen’s later musical oddities, like the karaoke backing track country of “Closing Time”, has primed Cohen’s listeners for Death of a Ladies’ Man's eccentricities.

 Unfortunately, Death of a Ladies’ Man mostly deserves its maligned reputation.
 It’s not that Cohen and Spector couldn’t have made a good album together, it’s that Spector seems so intent on making a record that Cohen barely fits onto.
 Cohen’s weak, wavering voice, which at this point lacked the rich, guttural quality developed around Various Positions, is hopelessly lost among lushly rendered, overbearing orchestrations.
 Cohen’s songwriting remains strong as always, but celestial choirs, overlapping percussion, and the world’s loudest piano have a tendency to overtake his deceptively simple melodies.

-So Death of a Ladies’ Man isn’t a misunderstood masterpiece, but it shows Cohen as something for which he’s often been forgotten: a confident, risk-taking songwriter and musician.
+Death of a Ladies’ Man isn’t a misunderstood masterpiece, but it shows Cohen as something he's rarely identified as being: a confident, risk-taking songwriter and musician.
 The next time someone brings up how great a Leonard Cohen cover is, or how his weird his voice sounded, consider the whole of his work: sweeping, sprawling, ambitious, and musical.
 He’s missed greatly already.